-Make sure there is a large space for children to build with the blocks that are easily accessible to children.
-If you have other props to use, e.g. small world characters, you can also have these nearby for children to access.
+Make sure there is a large space for children to build with some blocks.
+If you have other props to use e.g. small world characters, you can also have these nearby for children to access.
 You could link this activity to a particular book or topic that they are interested in e.g. 'Can you build a bridge for the three billy goats to cross the river?' or 'Can you make a castle for a princess?'
 Questions to ask: Can you build a tower?
 How can you make sure it doesn't fall down?
 Can they build a tower as tall as they are?
-Help and support children by helping them to think of ways to stop the tower from falling down.
+Help and support your child by helping them to think of ways to stop the tower from falling down.
 You could ask them to add extra details to their tower e.g. 'Can you make a door?'
 Another challenge could be to build a bridge.
 Can they make a bridge that will hold the weight of a toy or book?
 How can they make their bridge stronger?